 'Paul's Himalayan Musk' is a striking rambler rose with a fabulously heady scent.
 Being very vigorous, it will cover a pergola really quickly and will also climb up a tree!
 These rambler roses are sometimes hard to get hold of, as they are snapped up as soon as they arrive in the garden centre.

-'Compassion' with its very fragrant, free-flowering, fully double, apricot-tinged blooms is a lovely fragrant rose with large heads and curled petals.
+'Compassion' with its very fragrant, free-flowering, fully double, apricot-tinged blooms it is a lovely, delicate, rose with large heads and curled petals.

 'Iceberg' is slightly fragrant with lovely blooms that seem to glow in the dusk.
 It sets off other climbers well being a very pure white.